systopia/funding/docs/administration/user-permissions.md

 * Allowed recipients for a funding program
 * Funding Case permissions

-Some permissions need to be configured only once at the initial configuration of the funding extension.
+Some permissions need to be configured only once at the initial configuration of the funding framework.
 Others have to be configured during the creation of a new funding program.
 Some have to be configured for every individual contact.

 ## Drupal permissions